abpframework/abp/docs/en/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/README.md

 ### Project structure

-Books module is not a library, for this demo it'll placed in application itself
+The books module is not a library; for this demo, it'll placed in the application itself.

 ![Folder structure](./assets/img/folder-structure.png)

-- **books folder:** Contains default form properties, tokens, models, etc. It's smilar abp module structure.
+- **books folder:** Contains default form properties, tokens, models, etc. It's similar to the ABP module structure.
 - Also I've used **standalone** and **signals** feature in this demo.
-- **books-extended folder:** Contains only `Name` property for the contribute `Rent Form Modal` inside Books module.
+- **books-extended folder:** Contains only `Name` property for the contribute `Rent Form Modal` inside the Books module.
-- **For more readibility, I've used TS path aliases in this demo.
+- **For more readability, I've used TS path aliases in this demo.
 Don't forget to export files in `index.ts` file 🙂**

 ![tsconfig.json file](./assets/img/ts-config-file.png)